bparanj/crystal/electronics/experiments/queue/rectifier.md

 2. Battery Charging Circuits: They are used in battery chargers to convert AC to DC to charge batteries.
 3. Radio Signal Demodulation: Rectifiers are used in radios to extract audio signals from the modulated carrier wave.

-Rectifiers are versatile components found in many electronic applications where AC to DC conversion is needed.
+Rectifiers are components found in electronic applications where AC to DC conversion is needed.

 Is this the same: https://www.tinkercad.com/things/jvxAvNYx90A/editel

 You can design a basic experiment to demonstrate the rectifier function of a single diode, converting AC to pulsating DC.

-### Objective

 Show how a single diode can act as a rectifier by allowing current to flow in only one direction, converting an AC signal to a pulsating DC signal.